-- Subsequently, five ad hoc national data collections from England & Wales were solicited from renal centres in 1992, 1996, 1999, 2002 and 2004 to fill this gap.
-The UKRR through its quarterly returns has established a system to place routine data collection and analysis on a permanent basis.
-The next stage is to progress the work to include information on chronic and acute kidney disease. - 2.4 Together with the need to know demographic and structural elements, the NHS has developed a need to underpin clinical activity more rigorously through the scientific evidence base (for example, the Cochrane Initiative) and by quality assurance activity through audit.
+- Subsequently, national data collections from England & Wales were solicited from renal centres in 1992, 1996, 1999, 2002 and 2004 to fill this gap.
+The UKRR published its first report in 1998 and through its quarterly returns has established a system to place routine data collection and analysis on a permanent basis.
+The next stage is in progress incorporating data from the earlier stages of chronic kidney disease and acute kidney injury. - 2.4 Together with the need to know demographic and structural elements, the NHS has developed a need to underpin clinical activity more rigorously through the scientific evidence base (for example, the Cochrane Initiative) and by quality assurance activity through audit.
 These initiatives require comprehensive information about the structures, processes and outcomes of RRT, which go well beyond the detail previously compiled by the ERA-EDTA. - 2.5 The UKRR is recognised as one of the very few high quality clinical databases available for general use [2].
-The collection of data by download of electronic records from routine clinical databases, has been highly successful and is being imitated worldwide. - The Renal Association has made a start in the area 2.6 of audit by publishing guidelines in renal 'Clinical Standards' documents.
+The collection of data by download of electronic records from routine clinical databases, has been highly successful and is being imitated worldwide. - The Renal Association publishes guidelines in renal Clinical Standards documents.
 It was apparent during the development of the standards that many of the desirable criteria of clinical performance were uncertain or unknown and that only the accumulated data of practicing renal centres could provide the evidence for advice on best practice and what might be achievable.
 A common data registration provides the simplest device for such an exercise.
 The data currently gathered audits a proportion of the Renal Association standards, partly due to some data items required not being available in the dataset and partly due to data not being either completed in or extracted from renal systems.
-There therefore needs to be a review of the dataset and a drive for more complete data returns by renal centres. - 2.7 It can be seen that the need for a registry of RRT has developed for a variety of reasons: international comparisons, national planning, local Trust and health authority management, standard setting, audit and research.
+The dataset is subject to regular review and a drive is required for more complete data returns by renal centres. - 2.7 It can be seen that the need for a RRT registry developed for a variety of reasons: international comparisons, national planning, local Trust and health authority management, standard setting, audit and research.
 The opportunity for data gathering arises partly from improvements in information technology.
-Although it was possible to see the need for a national renal database 20 years
+Although it was possible to see the need for a national renal database over 25 years ago, the circumstances have become ideal for the maintenance of a data repository, supported by

-- ago, the circumstances have become ideal for the maintenance of a data repository, supported by the clinical users and resourced for national benchmarking as a routine part of RRT management. - 2.8 The provisional expectations of earlier Annual Reports can now be replaced by confident assertions, built on the experience of sixteen years of publication, about the role and potential of the UKRR.
+- the clinical users and resourced for national benchmarking as a routine part of RRT management. - 2.8 The provisional expectations of the earlier UKRR Annual Reports can now be replaced by confident assertions, built on the experience of seventeen years of publication, about the role and potential of the UKRR.
 The integration of the various elements of Renal Association strategy is being pursued through the Clinical Affairs Board (CAB) and Academic Affairs Board (AAB).